 Buffer Overflow:

-Buffer Flow, through this the security theft is able to put code or data there in the system.
+Buffer Flow, the security thief can put code or data in the system through this.
 If all happens correctly then that particular system is opened to further instructions.

 Code Injection:

-Now this is another one which exploits a bug which is occurred by processing data which is not valid.
-This is a kind of injection attack which we can defend.
+Now this is another one that exploits a bug that occurs by processing data that is not valid.
+This is a kind of injection attack that we can defend.

-Shell-lock, in this arbitrary code can be executed there on remote system in order to perform malicious activities.
+In this arbitrary code, Shell-lock can be executed there on the remote system to perform malicious activities.

 11 Best Secure Coding Practices for Python Coding (A Cheat Sheet to Secure Python Code)